-Check the cold and hot water shut-off valves are completely open
+Check the cold and hot water shut-off valves are fully opened

 Inspect the cold water and hot water shut-off valves to see if they are fully open.
 To see if they are fully open, turn them completely until you know the water flow is open.

 Check the Bathroom Faucet Water Aerator

-The first thing you can check once you know the shut-off valves are fully open is the faucet water aerator.
-The water aerator on a bathroom sink is made of metal or plastic and is a mesh that is designed to aerate the water giving it a better flow, and is located on the end of the faucet.
-It also filters any dirt or other things in your pipes that are making its way to your sink.
+The first thing you can check once you know the shut off valve is fully open is the bathroom sink faucet water aerator.
+The water aerator on a bathroom sink is made of metal or plastic and is a mesh that is designed to aerate the water, giving it a better flow, and is located on the end of the faucet.
+It also filters any dirt or other things in your pipes making their way to your sink.

-Because the water aerator serves as a filter it can become plugged over time.
+Because the water aerator serves as a filter, it can become plugged over time.
 Take a look at the aerator and see if the mesh is plugged at all.
-Any kind of blockage in this will significantly cut down your water flow in your bathroom sink.
-This is often the source of many water pressure issues.
+Any blockage in this will significantly cut down the water pressure in your bathroom sink.
+This is often the source of many low water pressure issues.

 How to fix the water aerator

-To fix this remove the aerator from the end of the faucet by unscrewing it.
-Usually you can do this by hand, but if the build-up is old you may need a wrench.
+To fix this low water pressure issue, remove the aerator from the end of the bathroom faucet by unscrewing it.
+Usually, you can do this by hand, but if the build-up is old, you may need a wrench.
 Never use pliers as they can bend the plumbing fittings.
-If you need to understand the parts of a faucet aerator see the image.
+If you need to understand the parts of a faucet aerator, see the image.

 Inspect the aerator to see if there is an issue with the holes.
-If the aerators holes are plugged you can scrub it with a cleaning toothbrush while running it under water.
+If the aerator’s holes are plugged from mineral deposits, you can scrub it with a cleaning toothbrush while running it under water.
 Alternatively, you can try to clear out the holes with a safety pin as well if you prefer.

 What is a water flow restrictor?